 We’ve been in a long monastic retreat during this pandemic.
 Time has slowed.
 We are opening up gradually now to the world, as more people are vaccinated.
 We realize we are not going back to anything.
 The time is changing.
 We’re all stepping off into the mysterious.
 Musician: Jordan McConnell.
 PZI Zen Online: Sunday talk as recorded May 23, 2021.

 PZI Zen Online Transcript: It’s a very strong thing to be human, you can be subjected to all sorts of great forces.
 And sometimes you can win through, and sometimes you die.
 But we’re all of us doing that, all the time.
 So I was thinking about friendship and how good it is to love each other and how good it is to have friends and to make peace in our hearts to meet each other.
 Sunday talk with John Tarrant, recorded June 14 2020.

-PZI Zen Online: John Tarrant on the Journey into Awakening in zen, in our lives, and how it purifies.
-Deshan’s cart full of Diamond Sutra commentaries and our own strategies of resistance.
+John Tarrant on the journey into awakening in zen and in our lives, and how it purifies.
+Deshan’s cart full of Diamond Sutra commentaries—and our own strategies of resistance.
 Music from Jesse Cardin, Amaryllis Fletcher, Jordan McConnell.
-As recorded Nov.
-15 2020.
+PZI Zen Online, as recorded Nov.
+15, 2020.

 PZI Zen Online: Solstice and the big wheels turn.
 Juneteenth celebrations & demonstrations are encouraging.
 Navigating and feeling the covid bardos of long confinement.
 Has nothing happened?
 Maybe all sorts of things are happening?
 “We can’t stay here long.”
 What is a border?
 Old injustices are looming.
 Readings from Slave Narratives, poetry of Li Bai, Alberto Rios, Czeslaw Milosz.
 As recorded June 21 2020.